simshadows/solves/documentation/development/feature_proposals.md

     - *(Implementation technologies should be selected based on a balance of popularity/ecosystem and practicality.)*
 - Web developers __WITHOUT__ experience using the implementation technologies of a generated web application:
     - [To the best of our ability] are guided to help understand the codebase.
+- Non-tech-savvy users of generated web applications:
+    - Can access a [properly deployed] application on the internet from *Internet Explorer 11 on a desktop system composed of software from 2013* with no installs or configuration.
+    - Can access a [properly deployed] application on the internet from *a typical modern mobile browser* with no installs or configuration.
+    - Can use the application by installing it natively on a typical *desktop* computer.
+    - Can use the application by installing it natively on a typical *mobile* device.

 ### Features